-Another type of amendment to a session law involves the situation where a section of the Code is amended by adding a new paragraph, subsection, or other part.
-In this case reference is usually first to the chapter and session law number and then to the Code number.
+Another type of amendment to a session law involves the situation where a section of the Code was amended in the session law by adding a new paragraph, subsection, or other part.
+In this case reference is to the chapter and session law number and the Code number appears in the amendment.

-- 1 Section 1.
-Acts of the Sixty-eighth General Assembly, chap- - 2 ter one hundred six (106), section one (1), amending section - 3 three hundred twenty-four point three (324.3), Code 1979, is - 4 amended to read as follows: - 5 SECTION 1.
-Section three hundred twenty-four point three - 6 (324.3), Code 1977, is amended by adding the following new sub- - 7 section: - 8 NEW SUBSECTION.
-Motor fuel used in the operation of an Iowa - 9 urban or county transit system.
-Any fuel sold to an Iowa urban - 10 transit system which is used for any purpose other than as spec- - 11 ified in section three-{3} four (4) of this Act shall not be ex- - 12 empt from the tax.
+Section 1.
+Acts of the Sixty- General Assembly, 19 Session, chapter 106, section 1, is amended to read as follows: SECTION 1.
+Section 324.3, Code 19, is amended by adding

+4 the following new subsection:

+5 NEW SUBSECTION.
+12. Motor fuel used in the operation of an 6 Iowa urban or county transit system.
+Any fuel sold to an Iowa 7 urban transit system which is used for any purpose other than as 8 specified in section 3 4 of this Act is not exempt from the tax.

+However, if only part of the new material is to be amended, for example, one of several new subsections, the reference might be "Acts of the Sixty- General Assembly, 19 Session, chapter 106, section 1, third new subsection, amending section 324.3, Code 19, is amended to read as follows:"